 For projects that require two edges to be adjoined to each other, a planer can be quite handy.
 With enough practice, you could easily bevel a door edge accurately up to 5 degrees by integrating an adjustable fence onto the machine.
 This process of beveling the hinge-less door edges allows the doors to open and close smoothly without clicking or jamming.

 Even old wood can be reclaimed and used again in new projects by making use of the flattening qualities of a wood planer.
 Of course, woodwork purists will be quick to tell you that doing so can nick the blades and kill their sharpness.
-However, given the growing cost of quality lumbar, recycling old wood presents itself as a cost effective solution.
+However, given the growing cost of quality lumber, recycling old wood presents itself as a cost-effective solution.
 And if it means replacing a set of carbide tipped blades every once in a while, well then you only losing $30-$40 in the process!

 Though a wood planer proves to be a handy tool for woodworks, it is not something that you can start working with right away.
 When planers are operated by inexperienced personnel, they result in tear outs, snipes and inclined planes on the board’s surface, all of which will only increase the work duration and at to the total cost of a project.
 Therefore, take the time to properly understand the operational aspects of this machine and practice what you have learned with unused boards in your workshop before you actually start using it for a new woodworking project.